Combined with Hendrick Hudson for deepest playoff run yet

 Grean’s final assessment on the 2014–15 season?
 “It’s been a good run,” he said.

-Photo by M. TurtonThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Photo by M. TurtonThe Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.